Bar Candidate Toolkit

 Simulated Bar Exams

 The Mock Bar module allows you to take AI-generated practice exams tailored to specific subjects or mixed sets.
-Track your scores over time to identify improvement areas.
+Track scores over time to identify weak areas and trendlines.

 Contextual Q&A